Building a Foundation

 Common menu items include:

-- Breakfast: granola, pancakes, oatmeal, cinnamon rolls, biscuits and gravy, home-fries, Grape Nuts.
+- Breakfast: granola, pancakes, oatmeal, cinnamon rolls, Grape Nuts.

-- Lunch: cheese, sausage, raisins, rye crisp crackers, peanut butter and gorp.
+- Lunch: cheese, sausage, raisins, gorp (trail mix), crackers, peanut butter, and tortillas.

 - Dinner: macaroni and cheese, calzones, burritos, soups.

 - Groups are mostly limited by their own imaginations!